-HansonHouse TBI Clubhouse, a group of persons who support one another in living independent, productive lives following a brain injury, is conveniently located in Berea.
+HansonHouse TBI Clubhouse, a group of brain injury survivors who support one another in living independent, productive lives, is conveniently located in Berea.
 This is the first and only Brain Injury Clubhouse in Ohio.
 With more than 282,000 traumatic brain injuries (TBIs) occurring each year, we are lucky to have the HansonHouse a mere 20 minutes from our office.

 HansonHouse (HH) Berea is modeled after the International Clubhouse Standards for TBI survivors.
 The organization currently has around 120 members, and has 20 to 30 members in its support groups that have a peer to peer approach.
 These support groups, offered on Wednesdays and Thursdays, create a community for survivors and family members to speak freely about weaknesses, accomplishments and brainstorm workarounds.